muhammedaliturk/DormApp/README.md

 will be able to communicate with the administrator through the application.

 will be able to get permission out through the app.

+The visual parts of the application will become more beautiful in the future.
+Right now I'm just concentrating on the backend part.